Real, Unbiased Avon Review from an Ex-MLMer

 But back to the story.

-Unlike Mary Kay, which was founded by a woman, Avon was conceived — somewhat accidentally — by a man.
+Unlike Mary Kay, which was founded by a woman, Avon was conceived — somewhat accidentally — by an American man.

 David McConnell, a traveling book salesman by trade, stumbled upon the idea while going about his usual door-to-door business activities.